UsaRandom/SimpleDogeWallet/README.md

 ## Bridging to the Network

-Currently it supports a single bridge:
+**DogecoinTerminal cannot send transactions on it's own**, it can only sign them.

+To send transactions, you'll need a bridge. (an implimentation of `IDogecoinService`)

+Currently there is one bridge, `DogecoinTerminal.Common.QRDoge.QRDogeService`.

+It uses QR codes to pass messages back and forth with it's companion app:

 ### [QRDoge](https://github.com/UsaRandom/QRDoge)